GibranDelgado/Videogame-sales/README.md

   - A similar trend occurs with consoles, as PlayStation 2 and 3, and Xbox 360 are the best-seller in the first three regions mentioned before, but not for Japan, where Nintendo DS dominates the market.

 ## Libraries
 These two libraries were used.
-If you are working in the anaconda environment, you will not need the first one.
+If you are working in an anaconda environment, you will not need the first one.
 ```
 pip install pandas
 pip install db-sqlite3